lixiangyun/envoyproxy_doc_ZH_CN/v1APIreference/HTTPRouteconfiguration/Route.md

 Note: If the sum of runtime weights exceed 100, the traffic splitting behavior is undefined (although the request will be routed to one of the clusters).

 ### Hash policy
-Specifies the route°Øs hashing policy if the upstream cluster uses a hashing load balancer.
+Specifies the route‚Äôs hashing policy if the upstream cluster uses a hashing load balancer.

 ```
 {